 October 27, 2020 Ouch!
 Fleas and bed bugs are two pretty nasty insects that can get into…

 There are certain things that just make your skin crawl.
 Snakes, spiders, clowns… Each person’s list is as unique as they are.
-However, there is one thing, we are willing to bet, that makes everyone’s skin crawl.
-Bed bugs.
-The idea of these little pests invading your home and snacking on you as you sleep is enough to make anyone shudder.
+However, there is one thing, we are willing to bet, that makes everyone’s skin crawl: Bed bugs.
+And when you have a bed bug infestation in North Carolina, they spread fast!

 Many people think that bed bugs live only in dirty environments, and as long as they keep their homes clean they’re in the clear.
 Unfortunately, this is not the case.
 Read on to learn how bed bugs can infest any home and what and where to look to find out if you have a bed bug infestation.
 You may also find this recent article on the reasons bed bugs are becoming a constant problem in North Carolina interesting.